Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Introduction

-In this work, we propose a theoretical scheme to generate and control nonreciprocal bipartite and tripartite entanglement, quantum discord and Einstein-Podolsky-Rosen (EPR) steering via the Barnett effect within a hybrid magnon-molecular system.
+In this work, we propose a theoretical scheme to generate and control nonreciprocal bipartite and tripartite entanglement, and quantum discord via the Barnett effect within a hybrid magnon-molecular system with magnon squeezing.
 This configuration features a spinning YIG sphere and ensemble of molecules placed in an optical cavity.
 The Barnett frequency shift of the magnon mode is induced by the rotation of the YIG sphere.
 This Barnett frequency shift can be turned from positive to negative by adjusting the direction of the rotation or bias magnetic field.
-This results in the generation of unidirectional entanglement, quantum discord and EPR steering.
+This results in the generation of unidirectional entanglement, and quantum discord.
 The underlying physical mechanism is that, due to the angular momentum conservation, the Barnett effect reverses the polarity of the induced magnetization when the bias magnetic field or the rotation direction is reversed, resulting in time-reversal symmetry breaking in the magnon-molecular system.
 Furthermore, our findings strikingly unveil a thermal robustness of our proposed magnon-molecular system.
-It maintains significant quantum correlations at temperatures approaching 6000 K. Finally, we demonstrate that perfect nonreciprocal bipartite and tripartite entanglement can be generated and controlled by exploring bidirectional contrast ratio.
+It maintains significant quantum correlations at high temperatures.
+Finally, we demonstrate that perfect nonreciprocal bipartite and tripartite entanglement can be generated and controlled by exploring bidirectional contrast ratio.
 Our work paves a way for realizing novel nonreciprocal devices, and suggests a tool for engineering noise-tolerant quantum correlations.

 The rest of our paper is structured as follows: \Cref{sec:model} introduces the theoretical model and outlines the derivation of the dynamical equations. \Cref{sec:results} delves into the numerical results and offers a thorough discussion of the underlying quantum correlations.
 Finally, \Cref{sec:concl} provides concluding remarks.